marcin-kli/MP2/TEST.md

 ### As a site owner:

 - I would like to show all information in a simple way on the website.
 > Site is divided into four simple sections.
-All essential information about earthquakes can be found in a knowledge base.
+All essential information about earthquakes can be found in the knowledge base.
 > Contact form and social links can be find in the footer.
 - I would like to show data about the biggest 20 earthquakes in the past.
 > Second section on the website display required data.